 To use Smart Goals to optimize your Google Ads performance, you must first import them into Google Ads.
 Here are the basic steps to do this:

-- After you've activated Smart Goals in Analytics, sign in to your Google Ads account, click the Tools tab, and select Conversions.
+- After you've activated Smart Goals in Analytics, sign in to your Google Ads account, click the Tools, then under Measurement, click Conversions.